-In 2013, Sakura Gamon stated on his blog that he will be working on the series alone for volume two onward.
+In 2013, Sakurai Gamon stated on his blog that he will be working on the series alone for volume two onward.
 The reason for co-author Miura Tsuina's withdrawal was not given.

-Ajin has been published in English as Ajin: Demi-Human by Vertical Inc. since October 14, 2014; in Spanish as Ajin: Semihumano by Norma Editorial since October 29, 2015; in German by Egmont Manga since June 5, 2015; in Polish by Studio JG since April 5, 2016; in Brazilian Portuguese by Panini Comics/Planet Manga since June 2016; and in Italian by Star Comics since May 9, 2015; and in Russian as Нелюдь by XL Media since October 2017.
+Ajin has been published in English as Ajin: Demi-Human by Vertical Inc. since October 14, 2014; in Spanish by Norma Editorial since October 29, 2015; in German by Egmont Manga since June 5, 2015; in Polish by Studio JG since April 5, 2016; in Brazilian Portuguese by Panini Comics/Planet Manga since June 2016; in Italian by Star Comics since May 9, 2015; and in Russian as Нелюдь by XL Media since October 2017.

 Ajin are humans that cannot die.
 Seventeen years ago, they first appeared on a battlefield in Africa.
-Our main character turns out to be a Ajin and gets treated like he is some animal to be experimented on and everyone else sees him as a cash prize like an event being held everybody thinks they will get money if they hand in a Ajin even though Ajin are human other people dont see them as that adults were trying to kill the main character and smirking then they said lets see if he really is an Ajin.
-Long story short this manga has an interesting story.
-9/10
+Our main character turns out to be a Ajin and gets treated like he is some animal to be experimented on and everyone else sees him as a cash prize like an event being held everybody thinks they will get money if they hand in an Ajin even though Ajin are human other people don't see them as those adults were trying to kill the main character and smirking then they said let's see if he really is an Ajin.
+Long story short this manga has an interesting

 The art is great it is very gritty and it portrays the story really well.

-Well i can say its VERY Good because when someone does something to another person you get REALLY PISSED or maybe that was just me but if i can get pissed about a Manga it means it did well enough to make me feel something about it and when you start reading this Manga you will never stop.
+Well, I can say it's good because when someone does something to another person you get REALLY PISSED or maybe that was just me but if I can get pissed about a Manga it means it did well enough to make me feel something about it and when you start reading this manga you will never stop.
 8/10

-I give this Manga a 9/10 while it is interesting its not perfect. read more
+I give this Manga a 9/10 while it is interesting it's not perfect.

 "Why must one die?"
 Is being immortal a gift or a curse?